Fundamentals of Electricity & Radio Communications sample paper-2

 Question 10 |

-B | increase the current in the coil |
+B | decrease the resonant frequency |

-D | by pass the current |
+D | increase the resonant frequency |

 Question 10 Explanation: